natalie-tuc/natalie-tuc/README.md

 ## Hi i'm Natalie 👋
-I'm a senior in higschool who will be majoring in music industry and one of my favorite thing to do is going to concerts.
+I'm a senior in higschool who will be majoring in music industry and one of my favorite things to do is going to concerts.

 <!--
 **natalie-tuc/natalie-tuc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.